 Changes are part of delivering any project.
-To keep the project on schedule and within its budget, those changes have to be managed.
-A change order (or an amendment) is a mechanism that identifies, defines and tracks those changes in a way that is acceptable to all parties.
+But to keep the project on schedule and within its budget, those changes have to be managed.
+A change order (or an amendment) is a mechanism that identifies, defines and tracks those changes in a way that’s acceptable to all parties.
 That includes whatever added costs or time is required to implement the change.

-Having a change order and a change order log are especially key documents in construction project management, where contracts between the owner of the project and the various contractors working to execute the plan are vital to a project’s progression.
-But a contract change order can apply to many industries.
+Having a change order and a change order log are especially key documents in construction project management, where contracts between the project owner and the various contractors working to execute the plan are vital to a project’s progression.
+However, a contract change order can apply to many industries.

 What Is a Change Order?